aws-samples/the-aws-step-functions-workshop/content/module-6/step-3/index.en.md

 - Click on the `Error handling` tab.
 Find the **Retry on errors** section and remove the default `Retrier #1` by clicking the edit icon to the right and scrolling down to click the **Remove** button.
   ![](/static/img/module-6/remove-retrier.png)
 - Click on **Next** and review the generated code and click **Next** again.
 - Provide a name to this state machine.
 For example: `Lambda-input-output-processing-sm`.
-For the IAM role, select an existing IAM role `InputOuputProcessingStepFunctionRole`
+For the IAM role, select an existing IAM role `InputOutputProcessingStepFunctionRole`
   ![](/static/img/module-6/extra-credit-2-name-iam-role.png)
 - You can leave the rest of the defaults and click on **Create state machine**.